tlogan/ERST/README.md

         (A -> B) & (C -> D) <: (P -> Q)
         ```
         - syntactic check at unification; make sure that lhs antecedents are associated with rhs consequent's subparts

+    - Bidirectional
+        - propagating types down corresponds to CDCL or back-jumping
+        - propagating types up corresponds to BCP or unit-propagation
+    - Solving for types directly without SMT
+        - constructing/unrolling a derivation on the LHS of subtyping corresponds to finding a counterexample derivation in CEGAR/interpolation.
+        - we use backward reasoning on subtyping to construct a subtyping derivation.
+            - If there is a satisfying type variable assignment that could allow the derivation to hold, then we update the assignment.
+            - then we repeat the process of constructing derivations until no more new assignments are found or the derivation fails.
+        - failure to find assignment satisfying subtyping unification corresponds to CEGAR's counter-example derivation having only consistent assignments
+        - success in finding a satisfying assignment for subtyping unification corresponds to CEGAR's counter-example derivation having in an inconsistent assignment